A general family of MSRD codes and PMDS codes with smaller field sizes from extended Moore matrices: Explicit constructions of MSRD codes

-We now investigate the case $ h = 2 \leq \mu $ (see Remark \ref{remark partial spreads}).
-As we show next, in this case we obtain the first and only known MSRD codes with arbitrary parameters except for $ h = 2 $ (minimum sum-rank distance $ 3 $) and with field sizes $ q^m $ that are linear in $ g $.
-In addition, such MSRD codes meet the bounds (\ref{eq bound 2 alberto refined}) with equality, hence $ g $ may not be larger relative to $ q^m $, or $ q^m $ smaller relative to $ g $, for $ h = 2 $ and arbitrary $ q $ and $ r $.
+We now investigate the case $ h = 2 $.
+As we show next, we obtain MSRD codes with arbitrary parameters except for $ h = 2 $ and with field sizes $ q^m $ that are linear in $ g $.
+In addition, such MSRD codes meet the bounds \cite[Th.
+6.12]{alberto-fundamental}.